CLNEulalia/Sass/README.md

 $button-width: 20%;
 ```

-Our beef log and cheese log divs are inside the `.featured` div - there are a few ways we access this in regular css.
-Some more verbose than others.
-Some more readable than others.

-But with Sass we can nest it!
+Our buttons are within our .container div we can access all of them by nesting the styling for the button element inside the .container styling.
 Writing it this way can be more readable and maintainable.

 First, let's add a border to see what our elements look like (feel free to change the border color to whatever works for. you, we'll just be using it for testing):